-Hustlaball, with it's "world of hustlers, hookers, pimps, streetwalkers, flesh-peddlers, porn stars and other scandalous sorts," swings through Berlin in October, an annual festival of sex and dance parties - this past year with events at KitKat, Connection, Malzfabrik, New Action, Apollo-Splash-Club and Axel Hotel.
+Hustlaball, with it's "world of hustlers, hookers, pimps, streetwalkers, flesh-peddlers, porn stars and other scandalous sorts," swings through Berlin in October, an annual festival of sex and dance parties - with the main event at KitKat.

 Parkfest Friedrichshain, a big gay/lesbian annual mid-August party for Friedrichshain and Kreuzberg, takes place in Volkspark with thousands in attendance and lots of food and local talent.

-QueerBoot is another August event, since 2006, a summer boat party on the waterways of Berlin - but this year (2016) in Hamburg.
+QueerBoot is another August event, since 2006, a summer boat party on the waterways of Berlin - but cancelled this year (2017) - look for 2018 updates.